BookingSync/bookingsync-api-docs/content/guides/secure-payments-by-bookingsync.md

 ## Preface

-If you have an integration with BookingSync and you create bookings on your side according to the instant booking flow (i.e. a booking gets confirmed only when the credit card payment is executed successfully) and you don't have PCI DSS compliant platform for collecting credit card payments, you can use our Secure Payments By BookingSync flow for this purpose.
+If you have an integration with BookingSync and you create bookings on your side according to the instant booking flow (i.e. a booking gets confirmed only when the credit card payment is executed successfully) and you don't have PCI DSS compliant payment platform for collecting credit card payments, you can use our Secure Payments By BookingSync flow for this purpose.

 ## Requirements

 To handle integration with Secure Payments By BookingSync you need to have an application with `payments_write` or `payments_write_owned` scope.
-We recommend using `payments_write_owned` for this purpose to make sure the payment is not editable by anyone else, only by your application.
+We recommend using `payments_write_owned` for this purpose to make sure the payment is not editable by anyone else - only by your application.

-Also, the rental for which the booking will be created requires to be instantly bookable and the it needs to have a payment gateway assigned (which will be used for executing the credit card payment) which supports the currency that is set for the rental.
+Also, the rental for which the booking will be created requires to be instantly bookable and it requires to have a payment gateway assigned (which will be used for executing the credit card payment) which supports rental's currency.

+For client-to-server integration you need to be at least PCI-DSS 3.1 + SAQ-A compliant and for server-to-server integration you need to be SAQ-D compliant.

 ## Instant Booking Flow